-The Fund is open for subscriptions/ redemptions of units on every Monday and Thursday.
-The net assets value of the Fund is determined every Monday and Thursday (each a "Valuation Day").
+The Fund is open for subscriptions / redemptions of units on Sunday to Thursday.
+The net assets value of the Fund is determined on Sunday to Thursday (each a "Valuation Day").
 The net asset value of the Fund for the purpose of purchase or sale of units is determined by dividing the value of net assets (fair value of Fund assets minus Fund liabilities) by the total number of outstanding units on the relevant Valuation Day.